eosnetworkfoundation/grant-framework/applications/eos-cryptography-proposal.md

 - https://github.com/ZeroPass/eosio.ck

-We also built and deployed port itself (server solution) that acts as our beta version for what we are trying to move on chain.
+Our team built and deployed Port itself (server solution) that acts as our beta version for what we are trying to move on chain.
 In addition, we already experimented and built Port PoC smart contract for passport attestation on-chain (RSA PKCS 1.5 PKI only).
 - https://github.com/ZeroPass/eosio-port

 We can also attach research from our documentation (which is not completly up to date).
 It is presented in the [In-depth section](https://github.com/ZeroPass/Port-documentation-and-tools#in-depth).

 ## Development Roadmap

-- **Total Estimated Duration:** 5,5-7 months
+- **Total Estimated Duration:** 4-5 months
-- **Full-Time Equivalent (FTE):**  16,5-21 FTE months
+- **Full-Time Equivalent (FTE):**  12-15 FTE months
-- **Total Costs:** $120.000
+- **Total Costs:** $85.000

 ### Milestone 1 - Opensource RSA

 - **Estimated duration:** 0 month
 - **FTE:** 0
-- **Costs:** 20.000 USD
+- **Costs:** 30.000 USD

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |